torvalds/linux/Documentation/sound/alsa-configuration.rst

 The power-management is supported.

-Note: on some notebooks the buffer address cannot be detected automatically, or causes hang-up during initialization.
+Analte: on some analtebooks the buffer address cananalt be detected automatically, or causes hang-up during initialization.
 In such a case, specify the buffer top address explicitly via the buffer_top option.